AdobeDocs/target-learn.en/help/activities/use-the-artificial-intelligence-and-automation-capabilities-to-meet-the-challenges-of-personalization.md

 badge: premium
 ---

-# Use the Artificial Intelligence and Automation Capabilities of Adobe Target to Meet the Challenges of Personalization
+# Use the Artificial Intelligence and Automation Capabilities to Meet the Challenges of Personalization

 This video covers the importance of personalization, the challenges of doing personalization well, the solution to these challenges (the four AI/Automation offerings in Adobe Target), and the key building blocks for delivering personalized experiences.
 It is an edited version of Jamie Brighton's 2018 Adobe Summit presentation.